junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 *No. This is not happening.
 Dean can't possibly be this stupid...*

-Cas feels his hearts clutching and squeezing.
-Or is it the Empty pulling and poking it, almost snapping it out of his chest?
+Cas feels his hearts clutch and squeeze.
+Or is it the Empty pulling at and poking it, nearly snapping it out of his chest?

-"Enjoying the show?" the voice sounds up behind him.
+"Enjoying the show?"
+The voice sounds behind him.
 Cas grimaces.

-"This is not real." he glares at the entity.
+"This is not real."
+He glares at the entity.
 This has to be a lie, just to... to what?
 Make him give up?
 Surely Dean can't really make *that* decision?
-With all he knows, still decided to stay behind?
+With all he knows, he still decided to stay behind?

 The Shadow laughs.
 "But it is.
-As real as you and me -- or, just me."
+As real as you and me -- or, well, just me."

-The sensation from his body is nothing compared to what is in his mind now.
-The desperation and sorrow comes stronger than ever, and then, there is anger.
-The anger of himself not being there, the anger of Dean making stupid decisions like he always do, the anger of the world and the Empty that keep teasing them, playing them with no end.
+The sensation from his body pales in comparison to what is happening inside his mind now.
+The desperation and sorrow hit harder than ever, and then, there is anger.
+Anger at himself for not being there, anger at Dean for making stupid decisions like he always does, anger at the world and the Empty for eternally teasing them, playing with them without end.

-The bitterness, the sour, the pain, the angst.
-Every feeling mixed together like a big bowl of emotion soup.
-The black ether of emptiness pokes into his brain, churning at these, scooping them.
+Bitterness, sourness, pain, angst -- every feeling mixed and blended together like a big thick bowl of emotion soup.
+The black ether of emptiness pokes into his brain, churning through them, scooping them up.

-"But don't worry," the Shadow smiles even more merrily.
-"The show is not over yet, you can take your time."
+"But don't worry," the Shadow smiles, its grin widening merrily.
+"The show isn't over yet.
+You can take your time."

 <br>

 Sam is outrageous.

 It takes Dean six months to figure out how to gather some of his spiritual strength and finally shows up as a semi-transparent form.
-Sam almost shoots him with a rock salt gun.
+Sam nearly shoots him with a rock salt gun.

 "What the hell, Dean?"
-Sam growls at him, putting the gun down.
+Sam growls, putting the gun down.

 Dean tries to give him a smile but doesn't quite carry.
 "I had to."